Las Vegas - AT&T Wireless is expanding its smartphone lineup and Verizon Wireless is

 formerly called the Mini 3.

-Palm announcements make AT&T the third major carrier
+Palm announcements make AT&T the third major carrier after

 Sprint and Verizon to offer smartphones based on Palm's new WebOS operating

 system.
 The carrier stressed, however, that on its network, the two devices